LiLab-CIBR/Social_Seq/docs/安装示例流程代码/pipeline_playground_installation.en.md

 ![img](../../../assets/images/web-gui.jpg)

 !!! note "Note"
     The playground is only used to demonstrate the **inference process** of each model in the SocialSeq framework, and does not include model training.
-For subsequent data analysis, please refer to the document - [**Article Figure Reproduction**](../figure_reproduce.en.md).
+For subsequent data analysis, please refer to the chapter - [**Figure Reproduction**](../figure_reproduce.en.md).

 ## System Requirements